marcglasberg/i18n_extension/README.md

   child: ...
 ```

-Note this doesn't change the system locale, but simply "forces" your app to use
+Setting the initial locale like this doesn't change the system locale, but simply "forces"
-the locale you provided.
-Whether you set the `initialLocale` or not, you can always
+your app to use this initial locale you provided, when the app starts.
-later change the locale dynamically, as will be explained below.
+You can always later change the locale dynamically, as will be explained below.

 In most applications, you should not set the initial locale, and instead let the
 system locale be the default.
 This way, your app will automatically be in the